plasmapotential/HEAT/docs/source/docker.rst

     git pull

-If you want to force the pull to overwrite your existing changes:
+If you want to force the pull to overwrite your local changes:

     git reset --hard HEAD

-Starting HEAT from docker
+Starting HEAT with docker
 ^^^^^^^^^^^^^^^^^^^^^^^^^
 In HEAT v2+ here are two ways a user can run HEAT:
  - In an html5 based Graphical User Interface (GUI)